When does a business know it needs Warehouse Management software? The following are some tell-tale signs.

-If it’s not easy to access complete, accurate, real-time information on products and their counts, a business could use a Warehouse Management System which provides greater than 99% accuracy on inventory counts.
+If it’s not easy to access complete, accurate, real-time information on products and their counts, a business could use an Inventory and Fulfillment software which provides greater than 99% accuracy on inventory counts.

 3. It’s hard to know the total value of your inventory.

 Inventory valuation is central for a number of finance- and compliance-related reasons.
-A Warehouse Management System takes the first step toward inventory valuation with accurate counts, then applies cost analysis and price modeling tools for precise valuation.
+Inventory and Fulfillment software takes the first step toward inventory valuation with accurate counts, then applies cost analysis and price modeling tools for precise valuation.

 4. A business physically stores products, but doesn’t consider it inventory.